PatrizioGraziosi/ELECTRA/README.md

 The ELECTRA_v1 folder contains all the source coded needed to run ELECTRA plus the input file and some input data as examples.

+The "tests" folder contains test exmaple on individual scattering mechanims.

+The ElectraPlot_v1_for_redistribution_files_only contains a stand-alone app (it requires Matlab runtime) to plot, and save in .csv format, the ELECTRA results without having Matlab installed.

 contact: patrizio.graziosi@cnr.it